What is AI Agent Security?

 AI Agents

-• Make autonomous decisions about agent actions.
+- Make autonomous decisions about agent actions without human approval

 The Top Security Risks Facing AI Agents